Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Introduction

 \section{Introduction}

-When dealing with astrophysically and cosmologically relevant spacetimes in the context of general relativity, one often faces the problem that such spacetimes cannot be represented by global exact solutions.
-This is particularly true in the case of the solution of relativistic compact stars, for which only a few approximated cases, e.g. the Vaidya spacetime, are known.
+When dealing with astrophysically and cosmologically relevant spacetimes in the context of general relativity, one often faces the problem that global exact solutions cannot easily represent such spacetimes.
+This is particularly true in the case of the solution of relativistic compact stars, for which only a few approximated instances, e.g., the Vaidya spacetime, are known.

 A way to overcome this hurdle is to separate the complete spacetime into two or more sub-regions and then connect those regions.
-The way in which this connection is performed was proposed for the first time by Lichnerowicz \cite{L1,L2}, and Israel \cite{Israel} (see also the works of Choquet--Bruhat \cite{Choquet} and Taub \cite{Taub}).
+How this connection is performed was proposed for the first time by Darmois \cite{Darmois}, Lichnerowicz \cite{L1,L2}, and Israel \cite{Israel} (see also the works of Choquet--Bruhat \cite{Choquet} and Taub \cite{Taub}).
 The most commonly used of these formulations is undoubtedly the Israel junction conditions, which have the advantage of being formulated in terms of tensorial conditions.
-However, even if the solution to the problem is now considered well established, much research is still being pursued on approaches that can overcome the limitation of the distributional approach \cite{Huber:2019cze} like, e.g., the variational definition of the junction conditions \cite{Mukohyama:2000ga,Barcelo:2000tga}.
+However, even if the solution to the problem is generally considered well established, much research is still being pursued on approaches that can overcome the limitations of the distributional approach \cite{Clarke1986,Huber:2019cze} like, e.g., the variational definition of the junction conditions \cite{Mukohyama:2000ga,Barcelo:2000tga}.